JvanKatwijk/qt-dab/README.md

 ![6.10](/res/read_me/configuration-and-control.png)

-The **configuration and control window was modified.
+The **configuration and control window is completely redesigned.
+Some selectors, buttons and checkboxes are removed, as mentioned the functionality is moved to (mainly using right hand mouse clicks) the main window.

 In the previous version, a selector **mapview** was added, that selector is now placed on the second line of the checkboxes.